michaeldelorenzo/x/docs/releases/README.md

 A prerelease can be triggered on any branch by [manually running](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/manually-running-a-workflow) the `release` workflow on a given branch.

-The `sqa-begin-validation` action will create a validation branch and an `rc` pre-release based on the conventional commits.

 A release will be triggered on any merge into `production`.

 | Conventional Commit Type | Description                                |